BrandonKi/ARCANE/README.md

 # ARCANE
 ARCANE Runs, Compiles, And Never Explodes

- A basic programing language.
-Uses a bytecode VM to run.

-Bytecode files store variables in Little Endian
+A programming language and bytecode VM.
+(ARCVM)

-No type checking at runtime.
+There is no type checking at runtime.
 Type checking should/will be done at compile time.
 Only checks for fatal errors at runtime.

+# Personal notes

+Bytecode files store variables in Little Endian

-# TODO:
+## TODO:

-## VM
+### VM
 - bounds checks on variable table
 - make a function table
 - const table